kallytang/PantryManager/README.md

 - allows user to sign up with google sign-in

 ## Technology Used
-- Glide, Firestore/Firebase, CameraX, Firestore Cloud function
+- Glide, Firestore/Firebase, CameraX, Firestore Cloud function, DataBinding(depreciated will update to viewbinding in future)

 ##